robotnik-dev/rust-godot-template/README.md

 3. Build the project once with the shortcut "CTRL+SHIFT+B" and select "godot-rust: Build Debug"
 4. Build it again in release mode: "CTRL+SHIFT+B" and select "godot-rust: Build Release"
 5. Now you can close VSCode and open the game via the godot launcher

+# CI

+Set the following Secrets and Vars for this project for the CI/CD pipeline